How to Get From Jakarta to Yogyakarta

 Jakarta to Yogyakarta by Flight

 The fastest and easiest way to travel from Jakarta city centre to Soekarno-Hatta International Airport is by train.
-You can take the Railink train from Manggarai Station to the airport.
-There are departures every hour from 05:07 to 19:37.
-Tickets start from 30,000 IDR ($1.90) for the 1-hour train ride.
+You can take the Railink train from BNI City (Sudirman Baru) Station to the airport.
+There are departures every 30 minutes from 06:19 to 20:49 daily.
+Ticket prices start from 85,000 IDR ($4.80) for the train ride that takes 50 minutes.

 Step 2: Jakarta to Yogyakarta by Flight

-Step 3: Yogyakarta International Airport to City Centre by Train
+Step 3: Yogyakarta Airport to Yogyakarta City Centre

 For more details, you can visit our page on Yogyakarta Airport.